oceanprotocol/ocean.py/READMEs/setup-remote.md

 Now, you have two EVM accounts (address & private key).
 Save them somewhere safe, like a local file or a password manager.

 These accounts will work on any EVM-based chain: production chains like Eth mainnet and Polygon, and testnets like Goerli and Mumbai.
 Here, we'll use them for Mumbai.

-The "export " is so that you can conveniently copy & paste them into a console, to set envvars for Ocean quickstarts or otherwise.

 ## 3. Get (fake) MATIC on Mumbai